xurizaemon/civicrm-configexport/README.md

 * Rename as "ConfigManagement" or something, because (duh!)
 Import is not Export, and we came here to Import too.
 * Rename as "EntityManagement" or something, because (duh!) not everything is Config, and I realised we can export content like Contacts too.
 (Although the `civicrm_managed` table is gonna get *pretty weird* doing that.)
+* Identify issues where entities must be unique in characteristics other than ID (eg, "Payment processor name must be unique").
+* Identify issues where dumping / loading entities triggers mismatches (financial_type_id needs to be rewritten in import to connect to correct financial type).

 ## API additions